 Several hundred opponents of pollution staged a demonstration in Paris on Saturday (June 10).
 The?

-Several hundred opponents of pollution staged a demonstration in Paris on Saturday (June 10).
+Background: Several hundred opponents of pollution staged a demonstration in Paris on Saturday (June 10).
 The marchers gathered along the Left Bank of the Seine to express their opposition to a motorway which will run along the river side when it's finally completed.

 Several of the demonstrators carried small young trees which they planted next to large heaps of gravel which are the result of initial work on the motorway.